AlexKurta/generator-webpack-config/README.md

 ## Caveats

-* limited configuration ability compared to webpack (may also want to use [webpack-merge](https://www.npmjs.com/package/webpack-merge) to merge with additional webpack configuration)
+* limited configuration ability compared to webpack
+* if you want to preserve the generated file to be able to update (overwrite) it with later versions of the generator, you may want to use [webpack-merge](https://www.npmjs.com/package/webpack-merge) to merge with another webpack configuration file

 ## Getting Started